Cosmic-crypto/web-scraper-py/README.md

 📦 Features

-✅ Scrapes multiple trusted domains automatically (*You can add to those as it's now a list instead of a tuple, but it get's changed into a tuple after you add or don't add the extra domains to save spae and time*)
+✅ Scrapes multiple trusted domains automatically
 ✅ Works with command-line arguments (argv/argparse) or interactive input ✅ Collects all text data into a single file (scraped_results.txt) ✅ Handles connection errors gracefully
 ✅ Uses a modern browser-like user agent header

+ (*You can add to the url list as it's now a list instead of a tuple, but it get's changed into a tuple after you add or don't add the extra domains to save space and time*)

 🧰 Requirements